lucagl/MOAD_ligandFinder/README.md

 However, this tool could be handy in general.
 Indeed, is not always obvious how to identify the ligand within a pdb and the naming scheme can be cumbersome (combinations of Residue ID, Chain, Residue Name can represent a single ligand or not).
 I hope this script could help navigate through this.
 Ligand names are fetched from the **binding MOAD database**: "http://bindingmoad.org/pdbrecords/index/"  .
 Only valid ligands (according to MOAD's criteria) are considered.
 The naming scheme is un-ambiguous and inspired from the binding MOAD database.
-CAREFUL: if a (ligand) file with the same name exist, a number will be appended to the created ligand (pdb or xyz) file (see also below).
+**CAREFUL**: if a (ligand) file with the same name exist, a number will be appended to the created ligand (pdb or xyz) file (see also below).

 **NOTE**: The ligands extracted contain only HEAVY atoms (purged of hidrogens).
 Please, if this behavior is not always desiderable, write me a feedback to make it user-defined.